shopware/docs/products/extensions/b2b-components/customer-specific-features/feature-toggles.md

 To ensure consistency and clarity, it is recommended to make your B2B Component extend CommercialB2BBundle instead of CommercialBundle as usual and add the type => 'B2B' attribute inside the describeFeatures() method of each B2B Component.
 This attribute will help identify and categorize the features specifically related to B2B functionality.

-By including `type => 'B2B'` in the `describeFeatures()` method, you can easily distinguish B2B features from other types of features within your application.
+By including `type => 'B2B'` in the `describeFeatures()` method, you can distinguish B2B features from other types of features within your application.
 This will facilitate easier maintenance, organization, and identification of B2B-related functionalities, ensuring a streamlined development process.

 For example, consider the following code snippet: